-History of Art and Archaeology of East Asia and Intensive Language MA
+History of Art and Architecture of the Islamic Middle East and Intensive Language MA

 SOAS University of London United Kingdom